redhat-cop/ocp4-helpernode/README.md

 # Using this playbook

 The following are highlevel steps on how to use this playbook.
-There are more detailed instructions in the ["qucikstarts"](#quickstarts) section.
+There are more detailed instructions in the ["quickstarts"](#quickstarts) section.

 ## Prereqs